Expert Children Solicitors in Essex

 We are keen to help you resolve any disputes without the matter being referred to a Court and will discuss with you the merits of mediation and improving the communications between you and the other parent.
 If this cannot be achieved, we will assist you with a Court application for Child Arrangements Orders.
 These replaced the old style of the “Residence and Contact” orders (formerly known as “Custody” and “Access” Orders) and focus on where the children will live and when the child will spend time with each of their parents, holiday arrangements and where the child should go to school.

 We also advise on Grandparents rights and Parental Responsibility Orders.
+Contact us now for divorce and child custody lawyers!

 The principal aim is to come to an arrangement which is in the best interests of the child rather than the parent.

-asked to participate as a last resort.
+Courts do not need to become involved in child arrangements and should only ever be asked to participate as a last resort.
 Parents will face criticism from the court if they have not tried their best to resolve matters by agreement, whether in person, through mediation, or solicitor-led negotiations.

 The Children Act 1989 is the primary legislation concerning children, their upbringing, and welfare.